ryan-carpenter/Encode-Sans/README.md

 If you run into issues installing some of the dependencies (such as Pillow), it may help to separately install the packages with individual commands, such as `pip install Pillow==5.4.1`.

 **Installing XMLstarlet:** The build scripts use XMLstarlet to manipulate font data (such as name table info).
 This is not necessarily the tool I would recommend for future projects – probably, this manipulation could and should be done purely with FontTools.
-However, to run these build scripts, you will need to download XMLstarlet from https://sourceforge.net/projects/xmlstar/files/.
+However, to run these build scripts, you will need to download XMLstarlet.
+It's simplest to use Homebrew to do so: https://formulae.brew.sh/formula/xmlstarlet.

 **Installing TTFautohint:** You will also need to download this build of [TTFautohint-vf](https://groups.google.com/forum/#!searchin/googlefonts-discuss/ttfautohint%7Csort:date/googlefonts-discuss/WJX1lrzcwVs/SIzaEvntAgAJ), and place the file directly into the new `venv/bin` within this project.